 On the afternoon of Ellery’s graveside service, when my husband and I walked with the usual trepidation into Claire’s NICU room, we found her with a pink bow glued to her soft head.
 Something about that simple gesture by the nurse assigned to her that day made Claire into a baby.
 I stopped waiting for her to die and started willing her to live.
 That day we read her a storybook and cried tears of cautious hope.
 We took a picture with Dan’s wedding ring pushed up to her elbow – it would have made it to her shoulder but we were still nervous touching her tiny body.
 We would show her that photo when she was older to remind her of how small she had been.
 We started talking about tomorrow.

 Our journey through the NICU took 115 days and uncountable hours of frantic emotional swings.
 Claire endured surgeries for intestinal problems, stomach problems, eye issues, and hydrocephalus (from brain bleeds in both hemispheres).
 She weaned off the ventilator only to have to go back on during a bout of pneumonia.
-A mysterious blood infection followed.
+A blood infection followed.
 More IV lines, more antibiotics, more consultations.
-When we finally made our way to the door after four months, Claire weighed 6 pounds and was yellow from liver problems.
-She was fed exclusively into her intestines through a feeding tube connected to a portable pump because her stomach was not working.
+When we finally made our way to the door after four months, Claire weighed 6 pounds and her skin was yellow from liver complications.
+She was fed exclusively into her intestines through a feeding tube connected to a portable pump.
 Looking back at the pictures of us leaving the hospital that day, I am surprised they let us out the door at all.

-Today Claire is a healthy 14 year-old.
+Today Claire is a healthy 17 year-old.
 She lives with cerebral palsy that affects her left side, but she doesn’t slow down for much.
-She has endured a few more surgeries (the most recent a shunt revision in August 2012 and two tendon lengthenings in 2014), attended many hours of physical and occupational therapy, and refers to math as her favorite subject even though it doesn’t come easily at all.
-But she loves dancing, school, playing with her sisters, and listening to music.
-Her personal goals include becoming a doctor, a police officer, and a mom, depending on the day you ask.
-But one thing is certain: she smiles with contagious joy and brightness.
-It is amazing to watch her win friends.
-She’ll never give up on something she wants to do, and she’ll make you feel brave.
+She has endured a few more surgeries, attended many hours of physical and occupational therapy, and refers to math as her favorite subject even though it doesn’t come easily at all.
+She loves Omaha Central sports teams (especially the varsity boys’ basketball team she helps out as a student manager) and made it into the Acapella choir.
+She’ll never give up on something she wants to do, and she’ll make you feel brave just for knowing her.